JavierLopatin/JavierLopatin.github.io/content/authors/Moreno/_index.md

   - Top Colaborators
 ---

-His research focuses in the area of machine learning developing new models for data analysis, specifically in the area of relational data, such as social networks.
-Sebastian is an active member of the program committees of the most important conferences in his field, including: KDDD, WWW, ICDM, and NIPS.
-In addition, he has participated in several publicly funded research projects (Fondecyt, PAI), as well as applied projects in industry (FONDEF, Voucher for innovation).
+My research interests include machine learning, neural networks, and relational learning.
+Currently, he is focused on the practical application of deep learning (recurrent and convolutional neural networks), and machine learning applications on transportation data.
+Sebastián has more than 30 papers among the most important conferences in computer science and JCR journals.
+He has also participated as program committee in more than 40 conference including the most important conferences of his area such as NeurIPS, KDD, WWW, and ICDM.